Master of Arts in Teaching (MAT)

 NSTA Standard 1: Content Knowledge

-Effective teachers of science understand and articulate the knowledge and practices of contemporary science.
-They interrelate and interpret important concepts, ideas, and applications in their fields of licensure.
+Effective teachers of science understand and articulate the knowledge and practices of contemporary science and engineering.
+They connect important disciplinary core ideas, crosscutting concepts, and science and engineering practices for their fields of licensure.

 NSTA Standard 2: Content Pedagogy